×

 This artistic research was part of the innovation lab 'Wanted: Talented Municipalities' with the aim of increasing support among municipalities to work on current challenges together with creative and cultural makers.

-Realising a 'cultural construction site' like 'The Performance' in 2025 depends on people who are willing to work together to make it happen.
-Don't hesitate to contact me!
+Realising a 'cultural construction site' like 'The Performance' depended on people who were willing to work together to make it happen.
+I found insufficient support in the village to realise this artistic plan in 2025.

 Best regards, Edwin Stolk.